Grandal hits first lead-off HR, Brewers beat Reds 6-5

+MILWAUKEE (AP) — Milwaukee Brewers manager Craig Counsell juggled his lineup, hoping for a spark.
+Yasmani Grandal certainly delivered it.

-MILWAUKEE (AP) — Yasmani Grandal led off for the first time in his career and homered in his opening at-bat to help the Milwaukee Brewers snap a season-high five-game losing streak with a 6-5 win over the Cincinnati Reds on Saturday.
+Grandal led off for the first time in his career and homered in his opening at-bat to help the Milwaukee Brewers snap a season-high five-game losing streak with a 6-5 win over the Cincinnati Reds on Saturday.

+“We were down 3-0, and the home run just jolted us,” Counsell said, adding that Grandal will bat first again Sunday.

 Grandal, who had never batted first in 795 career games, put the Brewers ahead 5-4 with an RBI double in the fourth.
 Two outs later, he scored on Lorenzo Cain’s bloop single that chased Reds starter Luis Castillo (7-2).